Hans Mark: Honors

 In 2008, the Space Foundation awarded Mark its highest honor, the General James E. Hill Lifetime Space Achievement Award.
 It is presented annually to recognize outstanding individuals who have distinguished themselves through lifetime contributions to the welfare or betterment of humankind through the exploration, development and use of space, or the use of space technology, information, themes or resources in academic, cultural, industrial or other pursuits of broad benefit to humanity.

 In 2012, the Air Force Space Command awarded him the Air Force Space and Missile Pioneers Award.
 The award recognizes individuals for their significant role in the history of Air Force space and missile programs.

 Later life and death

 Mark died from progressive dementia in Austin, Texas, on December 18, 2021, at the age of 92.
+He is survived by his daughter, Jane Mark, his son Rufus Mark, his grandchildren, Rob and Rixana Jopson, and Phillip, Nick, and Juliette Mark, and his great-granddaughter Julianna Mark.

 Publications

 Dr. Mark authored or edited eight books and published more than 180 technical reports.
 His works include: